graphql/graphql-over-http/rfcs/Batching.md

 # Batching

-Modern apps are chatty—they require a lot of data, and thus make a lot of requests to underlying services to fulfill those needs.
+Modern apps are chatty — they require a lot of data, and thus make a lot of requests to underlying services to fulfill those needs.
 Layering GraphQL over your services solves this issue, since it encapsulates multiple requests into a single operation, avoiding the cost of multiple round trips.